sofia-fischer/philo-blog/content/posts/2024-04-event-sourcing.md

 ```

 In Symfony the instantiation often happens more declarative, which also might cause a lot more boilerplate code.
 But
-Symfony does support a similar feature [discriminators].
+Symfony does support a similar feature [^discriminators].
 These exact implementation will not be discussed here, as I
 personally had multiple problems implementing it.
 On one hand in this particular project the attributes were not an
 option, on the other I require the discriminator map to be in code for better maintainability (if you can not click on
 it, you will not maintain it); also, I found myself debugging the Injection of the resulting serializer very hard -